MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 ===

-## Exercise 7: Advanced Path - Execute Outlined Features via Postman Collection
+## BONUS!
+Exercise 7: Execute Outlined Features via Postman Collection

+This exercise is a bonus exercise where you can follow the provided articles that go over how to programmatically communicate with the DICOM service using C\#, Python, or cURL.
+-
 The Conformance-as-Postman collection has a complete set of API calls that you can execute one by one.
 See the list below for details.
 -   Store DICOM files to the service
 -   Search among the files that are stored within the DICOM service